top of page

 WS1b: Setting the theoretical direction for the study

-We will undertake a structured review of theoretical literatures around innovation and produce a working paper setting out the study’s conceptual framework (and including directions for collecting data on key themes).
+We undertook a structured review of theoretical literatures around innovation and are producing a working paper setting out the study’s conceptual framework (and including directions for collecting data on key themes).

 WS1c: Developing a consensus over the study direction

-Outputs from the workstreams above will form the basis for consultation with stakeholders through meetings and social media to support later activities in the project.
+Outputs from the workstreams above formed the basis for consultation with stakeholders through meetings and social media to support later activities in the project.

 YOUR INNOVATIONS